 We have introduced the Environmental and Social Risk Management System (ESRS) Project for holistic and systematic handling of sustainable value creation actions.
-As the Sustainability Committee set up in our Company for steering and coordinating our sustainability efforts forge ahead with its activities, we have set our sustainability As we advance our services and our support to the economy in line with our sustainable, high-quality, and profitable growth strategy, we will also preserve and strengthen our brand prestige.

-strategy and released our sustainability policy and environmental and social impact policy.
+As the Sustainability Committee set up in our Company for steering and coordinating our sustainability efforts forge ahead with its activities, we have set our sustainability strategy and released our sustainability policy and environmental and social impact policy.
 We also compiled our exclusion list and publicly disclosed it.
 In 2021, we crowned our sustainability initiatives by being the first and only leasing company in the sector to publish sustainability report.